Medical Skin Needling

 Skin preparation with the application of vitamin A and C creams may be recommended for up to 4 weeks prior to the commencement of the procedure.
 A similar skin care regime will also be recommended for up to 6 months post-treatment to aid the healthy production of the new collagen and the rejuvenation of the skin.

-Treatment sessions with medical grade rollers take between 10 minutes and an hour depending on the size of the area being treated.
+Treatment sessions with medical grade, manual rollers take between 10 minutes and an hour depending on the size of the area being treated.

 Pain should be minimal due to the application of the topical anaesthetic; however you may still feel some discomfort.